Genre: Historical Fiction

 About Janie Chang

-Janie Chang is the author of three novels: Three Souls, Dragon Springs Road, and The Library of Legends.
+Janie Chang is an author whose works include Three Souls, Dragon Springs Road, The Porcelain Moon, and The Library of Legends.
+She is also the co-author of The Phoenix Crown, with Kate Quinn.
 Born in Taiwan, Chang has lived in many countries around the world.
 Currently, she lives in Vancouver, Canada.
 Visit the author’s website →